Five ways to shape the body of your message

 The body of the story includes one or more sections in which you explore the subject of the story in more detail.
 If the nut graph is where you tell readers what you’re going to tell them, the body is where you tell them.

 Too often, writers understand the importance of strong beginnings and strong endings.
-But they simply throw all their other material into the body of their piece.
+But they simply throw all their other material into the body of their piece as if it were a trash can.

 Five ways to whip your body into shape